lyzadanger/lyza-dot-com/src/content/drafts/my-site-from-nothing.md

 Time to `npm install` `node-slug`.

 I'm going to make what I am currently coining a *tack commit*, sort of like when you put a tack-nail or two into something you're building but you haven't fully fine-tuned, aligned, glued or clamped.
 My task is messy but functional.

+##### Cleanup

+I'm feeling the need for a utility function to run post/draft front matter through to get a resultant `file.data` object with some consistent defaults.
+That's why I let `buildPostPath` get messy in the `publish` task: I'm starting to flesh out what I need in that utility function.

+That means I'm going to create some gulp `utils`.

+Another tack-commit with some additions to `utils/blog.js`.